Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 At the same time, some of the common Metrics widgets (e.g., [MetricsUserMenu](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/lib/common/presentation/widgets/metrics_user_menu.dart)) are using [ChangeNotifiers](https://pub.dev/documentation/provider/latest/provider/ChangeNotifierProvider-class.html) internally.
 It makes widgets dependent on the Metrics Web Application's notifiers, so in these cases, we cannot extract this kind of widget, without changing them.

-According to the [widget structure organization document](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/03_widget_structure_organization.md#applying-a-theme-to-a-widget-appearance) common widgets use the Metrics theme.
+According to the [widget structure organization document](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/03_widget_structure_organization.md#applying-a-theme-to-a-widget-appearance), common widgets use the Metrics theme.
 Thus to display these widgets in the storybook correctly, we should move the Metrics theme along with them.
 The disadvantage of moving common widgets is the loss of the ability to customize them as base widgets.

-Also, as the common Metrics widgets use the Metrics theme, the storybook should have the ability to toggle between the light and dark variants of the theme, to affect widgets' appearance.
+Also, as the common Metrics widgets use the Metrics theme, the storybook should have the ability to toggle between the light and dark variants of the theme to affect widgets' appearance.

 Now, we can list the requirements the `Metrics storybook` feature must satisfy: